yannh/redis-dump-go/Readme.md

 ## Release Notes & Gotchas

  * By default, no cleanup is performed before inserting data.
 When importing the resulting file, hashes, sets and queues will be merged with data already present in the Redis.
- * Key expiration is currently not supported, and ignored.